pearfalse/botw-guides/ist/Keeping the Bow of Light.md

 Redeeming some Key Items can make the fight easier, and maybe even reduce how much offset you'll need:

 - Redeem as many Spirit Orbs as you can.
-If you have a multiple of 4, the slot will disappear from your inventory.
+If you redeem your last 4, the slot will disappear from your inventory.
 - Spend Korok Seeds to get equipment slot upgrades.
 If you can spend all of your seeds this way, the slot will disappear from your inventory.
 - If you have 3 of any of the Champion's Emblems, redeem them at their appropriate Divine Beast to remove them from your inventory.
 Don't attempt the Blight refight, just leave immediately.